ml-tooling/ml-workspace/README.md

 #### Push, Pull, Merge, and Other Git Actions

-To commit and push a single notebook to a remote Git repository, we recommend to use the Git plugin integrated into Jupyter as shown below:
+To commit and push a single notebook to a remote Git repository, we recommend to use the Git plugin integrated into Jupyter, as shown below:

 <img style="width: 100%" src="https://github.com/ml-tooling/ml-workspace/raw/master/docs/images/features/git-push-notebook.png"/>

-For more advanced Git operations we recommend to use [ungit](https://github.com/FredrikNoren/ungit).
+For more advanced Git operations, we recommend to use [ungit](https://github.com/FredrikNoren/ungit).
 With ungit, you can do most of the common git actions such as push, pull, merge, branch, tag, checkout, and many more.

 #### Diffing and Merging Notebooks